Skip to main content

 What is VOO ETF?

 VOO (Vanguard S&P 500 ETF) tracks the same S&P 500 index as SPY but with Vanguard's trademark low-cost approach.
-At just 0.03% expense ratio, it's one of the cheapest ways to invest in the US stock market.
+At just 0.03% expense ratio, it has one of the lowest published TERs of any S&P 500 ETF.

 Launched in 2010, VOO has become the second-largest S&P 500 ETF globally.
 For NZ investors focused on long-term wealth building, the lower fees can make a meaningful difference over decades.